UPDATE 2-Berlusconi offers big tax cuts in "last great battle"

 That job will go to Angelino Alfano, secretary of Berlusconi's People of Freedom party.

-Berlusconi had said earlier that he would be the economy minister in a center-right government.
+Berlusconi had said earlier that he would be the economy minister in a centre-right government.
 In his speech on Sunday, he said he would be both economy minister and industry minister.

-"That is, if Angelino Alfano reconfirms his trust in me," joked Berlusconi, who has been the voice and face of the center-right campaign, often leaving Alfano in his shadow.
+"That is, if Angelino Alfano reconfirms his trust in me," joked Berlusconi, who has been the voice and face of the centre-right campaign, often leaving Alfano in his shadow.
 (Editing by Andrew Roche)